top of page

 That kinda woke me up and realized that I should start playing guitar full-time.
 My Mom took the same path as the drums with my first guitar.
 First she rented a Vox Wildcat from Tempo.
 Once I proved that’s all I wanted to do all day, she bought me an SG Standard and a Fender Super Reverb.
 Wish I still had those bad boys.
 My Mom was incredible!!

-(In 1976, I played with Steve Winwood and got to play “Mr Fantasy” with him and take the solos.
+I quit that band and locked myself in the basement and started wood shedding.
+I would practice day and night until I would fall asleep.
+I would listen to records and try to emulate the solos.
+I learned the minor pentatonic scale from Traffic’s Steve Winwood on “Mr Fantasy”.
+(In 1976, I played with Steve Winwood and got to play “Mr Fantasy” with him on stage and take the solos.
 It was one of the songs I had learned to play guitar to and there I was onstage with him doing it.
 I was hallucinating!!)
 I learned the major pentatonic scale from Traffic’s Dave Mason on “You Can All Join In”.

 The first band I played guitar in was called “The Soul Agents”.
 I was the only white guy in the band.
 Our big song was called “Phase 5”.
 We were kind of like Sly and the Family Stone.
-As a guitarist I think I only played one gig with the Soul AgentsThe next band after that was “Cookin’ Mama”.
+As a guitarist I think I only played one gig with the Soul Agents…The next band after that was “Cookin’ Mama”.

 There were many guitarist whom I tried to emulate back then: of course Hendrix, Clapton, Page and Beck.
 Also Mick Abrahams on the first Jethro Tull album “This Was”.
 Then on one fateful night I went to the Fillmore with my sister.
 It was the first time I took acid.
 It was called Gold Acid.
 It was cut with a bit of strychnine to help you hallucinate.
 The Sons of Champlin were playing and they changed my life that night.
 They were all the artists I just mentioned all rolled into one band and they were all Bay Area hippies like me.
 Their first album became the benchmark for me.
 I still listen to that album in awe.
-I would say that Terry Haggerty from The Sons of Champlin was a big influence.
-Also a big Allman Brothers fan.
+Guitarist Terry Haggerty from The Sons of Champlin was a big influence.
+Also I was a big Allman Brothers fan.

 Growing up in the San Francisco Bay Area in the 60’s was such an incredible time.
 Our local bands were all national acts.
 Sly Stone in the south bay.
 Santana, The Grateful Dead and Quicksilver Messenger Service and many more in San Francisco.
 Tower of Power in Oakland.
 Janis Joplin and Big Brother and the Holding Company in Marin County.